OSVVM/OsvvmLibraries/README.md

 OSVVM is developed by the same VHDL experts who have helped develop VHDL standards.
 We have used our expert VHDL skills to create advanced verification capabilities that:

 - Are simple to use and work like built-in language features.
 - Maximize reuse and reduce project schedule.
-- Facilitate readabilty and reviewability by the whole team including software and system engineers.
+- Improve readabilty and reviewability by the whole team including software and system engineers.
 - Facilitate debug with HTML based test suite and test case reporting.
-- Provide continuous integration (CI/CD) support with JUnit XML test suite reporting.
+- Support continuous integration (CI/CD) with JUnit XML test suite reporting.
 - Provide buzz word features including Constrained Random, Functional Coverage, Scoreboards, FIFOs, Memory Models, error logging and reporting, and message filtering.
 - Rival the verification capabilities of SystemVerilog + UVM.

 ## Learning OSVVM
 You can find an overview of OSVVM at [osvvm.github.io](https://osvvm.github.io).